cmadland/teaching/pages/02.edci335/01.home/_important-reminders/alert.md

 ---

 # Update!
-Updated Saturday, June 1.
+Updated Monday, June 3.

 - Blueprints are graded!
 Check CourseSpaces for feedback.
-- Items due tomorrow:
+- Items due this week:
-  - Blog Post #3
+  - Blog Post #4
-- edtechuvic.ca/edci335 is down this morning.
+- edtechuvic.ca/edci335 was down for a while on Saturday.
+Sorry about that (from our web host).
-- Week 4 materials are coming!
+- Week 4 materials are posted!

 [twitter url="https://twitter.com/CWHupdates" text="Updates from our Web Host" height="600"]